GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

-Briefly, we consider the dust morphology of this field (see Figure \ref{contmap}).
-Our analysis of the rest-UV and rest-optical line emission shows that these originate primarily from two bright cores, with two much weaker clumps to the north and east, and a weak arc to the southeast.
+Our analysis of the rest-UV and rest-optical line emission shows that these originate primarily from two bright cores, with weaker diffuse emission.
 Emission from the rest-FIR lines \cii and \oiiialma also is focused in the two core regions.
-Similarly, the Band 8 continuum emission (underlying \oiiialma and tracing the peak of the dust SED) originates from Core-W and features a significant diffuse component.
-But the Band 6 emission (underlying \cii) is focused in a shell-like feature between the two core regions\footnote{This morphology was also reported by \citet{hash19,suga24}, and thus is likely not an artefact introduced by our calibration or imaging processes.}.
+Similarly, the Band 8 continuum emission (underlying \oiiialma and tracing the peak of the dust SED) originates from core W and features a significant diffuse component.
+But the Band 6 emission (underlying \cii) is focused in an arc-like feature between the two core regions ($\sim0.2''$ from the centre of either core).
+This morphology was also reported by previous works (\citealt{hash19,suga24}), and thus is likely not an artefact introduced by our calibration or imaging processes.
+This offset is also larger than the positional uncertainty of the related \cii map ($\sim0.03''$; Appendix \ref{astro3}).
 Neither the band 7 nor band 3 maps contain morphological information due to lack of spatial resolution and lack of detection, respectively.
-Because the emission in each ALMA band is not coincident, it possibly originates from different dust reservoirs.

-Since there are three strong rest-FIR continuum detections in this field, the presence of dust is secure.
-But the fact that the previously studied dust SED was constructed by extracting flux from the full field of \bfourteen from each ALMA band means that the resulting dust masses may be misestimated due to a wavelength-dependent morphology.
-Indeed, while the modified blackbody model used by \citet{suga24} is well-tested at high redshift (e.g., \citealt{carn19,jone20}), it depends on an assumption that the dust emission emerges from a single reservoir characterised by a luminosity-weighted dust temperature, emissivity index, and dust mass.
-Instead, it may be possible that the FIR emission may emanate from a warmer dust reservoir located in Core-W (see Band 8 image in Figure \ref{contmap}), as well as a colder dust reservoir between the cores (Band 6).
-Dust temperature gradients have been observed at high redshift (e.g., \citealt{cali18,dong19,tsuk23}), which would allow for this change in morphology.
+Because the emission in each ALMA band is not coincident, it possibly originates from different dust reservoirs: one dust reservoir located in core W (see Band 8 image in panel d of Figure \ref{contmap}), as well as a separate dust reservoir between the cores (Band 6).
+Alternatively, dust temperature gradients have been observed at high redshift (e.g., \citealt{cali18,dong19,tsuk23}), which would allow for this change in morphology.
+Indeed, the previous SED fits found different dust temperatures in each core (e.g., \citealt{hash19,suga24}).